 Construction began in 1559 and was not officially completed until 1654.
 Nearly all of the artisans and laborers who built the cathedral were locals.
-Becuase of this, one can see many instances of Inca religion and ideology hidden in the art and architecture by the local artisans.
+Because of this, one can see many instances of Inca religion and ideology hidden in the art and architecture by the local artisans.

 Because of its fame, Machu Picchu is easily mistaken as the most important site to the Inca.
 In fact, the Qoricancha or Temple of the Sun, was the most important spiritual center in the Inca Empire.
-The Inca dedicated this sacred center to the Inca Sun God; its walls and floors were covered with solid gold plating, and it’s central plaza contained idols shaped from pure gold.
-The Spanish demolished the most of the temple and pillaged and melted the gold into coins and ingots which were shipped back to Spain.
+The Inca dedicated this sacred center to the Inca Sun God; its walls and floors were covered with solid gold plating, and it’s central plaza contained idols made from pure gold.
+The Spanish demolished most of the temple and melted the gold into coins and ingots which were shipped back to Spain.
 They built the existing Church of Santo Domingo on the Temple’s foundations.
-Today, only the massive outer wall and some of the interior walls remain as an example of the integration of Incan and Spanish architecture.
+Today, only the massive outer wall and some of the interior walls remain as an example of the integration of Inca and Spanish architecture.

 Stones the size of cars, perfectly fit together with no gaps whatsoever.
-Saqsayhuaman baffles history experts and architects alike.
+Saqsayhuaman baffles historians and architects alike.
 To this day no one can quite figure out how the Inca built this site.
 There are four tiers of walls, each over 200 yards long and about 15 feet high.
 It is thought that this site was used more for sacred ceremonies than for defense.
 Like much of the Inca sites, Saqsayhuaman still holds a lot of mysteries.

 This unique area was used as a place to worship and make sacrifices.
 The Inca believed that their ancestors watched over them and experts think Q'enqo was a place where some important mummies were kept to watch over the people.
 Q'enqo also has a natural cave in the rocks nearby with an alter carved into the cave wall.
 Alpaca bones and other animal bones were found there, suggesting the Inca sacrificed these animals as a part of their religion.